roycclu/react-native-sticky-header-footer-scroll-view/README.md

 A `<StickyHeaderFooterScrollView>` wrapper that

+- Takes a scrollview or listview
-- Takes any component and make it scrollable
+- Or any component and make it scrollable
-- Takes a header/footer and makes it sticky
+- Takes a header and/or a footer and make them sticky
 - Works on iOS and Android

 ## Add it to your project